-Find out when a tenant can legally break a lease in New York, when they can’t, and whether or not a landlord is required by New York law to make reasonable effort to rerent.
+Find out when a tenant can legally break a lease in New York, when they can’t, and if a landlord is required by New York law to make reasonable effort to re-rent.

-Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to know the notice requirements in New York to end a tenancy in general.
+Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to understand the notice requirements in New York to end a tenancy.

 Lease Termination Notice Requirements in New York

 In New York, a tenant is not required to provide notice for fixed end date leases (N.Y.
 RPL §§ 232-b).
-New York tenants have to provide written notice for the following lease term:
+New York tenants must provide written notice for the following lease term:

 Conditions for Legally Breaking a Lease in New York

 There are a handful of scenarios where a tenant can legally break a lease in New York without penalty.
 We’ll go through each of them below.